Slangeland1/Slangeland1/README.md

 # <p align="center">Welcome to my GitHub, I'm Stephanie 👋</p>
 ---

-I'm a Senior Data Scientist.
+I'm a Senior Data Scientist, who is passionate about machine learning 🤖 and scuba diving 🤿.
+When I'm not underwater, my favorite days are spent coding! 👩‍💻

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...